interintel-technologies/bulk-sms-api/README.md

 <img src="images/nenasasa_portal.png" width="700px" height="400px" alt="Nenasasa Portal" style="display:block;margin-left:auto;margin-right:auto;">
 </p>

-<i>The details are: client_id, username and grant_type.
+<i>The details are: client_id, username and Authorization_grant_type.
 You'll also need to use your existing password.</i>

 #### <b> 2.0 Get an Access Token and a Refresh Token </b>
 To get an access_token and a refresh_token, make a request to the Nenasasa endpoint (https://nenasasa.com/api/v1/o/token/).
 They last for 3600 seconds (10 hours).